-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 1 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

 - (2) An application under subrule (1) must be made no later than: - (a) in the case of a person who is a facility operator on the Part 18 replacement date: 20 business days after the Part 18 replacement date; and - (b) otherwise, 20 business days after the person first becomes a facility operator.